cameronfr/SunflowerOS/VibesEnforcer/chromextension.nosync/README.md

 ```
 vim +19 src/pages/Content/index.jsx
 # Set your OpenAI API key on line 19
-# You can also customize the prompt here.
+# You can also customize the prompt here (mine is pretty good though.
+LMK if you find better ones!!)
 ```

 3. Build the extension.